Collins-k14/Ubuntu_Requests/README.md

-Python script that
+👨‍💻Python script that

-Prompts the user for a URL containing an image
+✅Prompts the user for a URL containing an image

-Creates a directory called "Fetched_Images" if it doesn't exist
+✅Creates a directory called "Fetched_Images" if it doesn't exist

-Downloads the image from the provided URL
+✅Downloads the image from the provided URL

-Saves it to the Fetched_Images directory with an appropriate filename
+✅Saves it to the Fetched_Images directory with an appropriate filename

-Handles errors gracefully, respecting that not all connections succeed
+✅Handles errors gracefully, respecting that not all connections succeed